 You may also need a bank account into which those funds are to be deposited when you are approved.
 You could save money if you do an auto pay arrangement on the loan, too.
 As always, make sure the account is with a Federally Insured company.
 After that, the lender’s Underwriting Department will evaluate the application and extend the offer to provide the loan.
 It does not ever go “active” until the borrower (you) accept the terms offered.

 Do you have to go to a brick and mortar storefront to make your application and get the funds?
 Those who want to apply can find many reputable lenders offering online application processes.
-This allows you to submit the information through a secure online portal at the title loan company’s website.
+This allows you to submit the information through a secure online portal at the finance company’s website.
 It is that part of the process that can allow such a rapid turnaround time.
 As the information needed goes to the team that will review and approve or decline the application.
 Once approved, and you accept the offer or terms, you may be able to get the funds within a day or two, and as noted the same day may be possible.
 For the longer delivery options, you may choose from a cashier’s check to be mailed to your home or an EFT (wiring) the money to you or a bank account.
 Some may ask you to apply online and then head to a real-world storefront to pick up the funds in cash.

 It’s not ok for an online title lender to delay your approval